raulb/sausages/README.md

 ![sausages](https://media.giphy.com/media/3o7rbRW09ZmTRPeUtW/giphy.gif)

-If you like sausage, this is the API for you!
+If you like sausages, this might be the API for you!